jmhart324/Data-Analyst-Portfolio/README.md

 - Collaborate with broker and senior real estate agent to provide consulting to clients while also helping initiate negotiation processes

-## LOGISTICS AND FULFILLMENT SYSTEMS INTERN @ PHI THETA KAPPA INTERNATIONAL HONORS SOCIETY (FEBRUARY 2021 - OCTOBER 2022)
+## Logistics and Fulfillment Systems Intern @ Phi Theta Kappa International Honors Society (FEBRUARY 2021 - OCTOBER 2022)
 - Assisted in implementing logistics and fulfillment workflows, ensuring alignment with organizational standards and operational efficiency
 - Maintained communication with stakeholders to verify data accuracy in order processing, inventory